Project CARS 3’s biggest problem isn’t the gameplay, but its name

 Project CARS 3 was released at the end of August 2020 to cries of foul play and much derision.
 An unedifying situation for a franchise that was once so full of promise.

 Not completely without merit, the core gameplay could be fun with a controller, drifting around corners with abandon.
 You also didn’t need to win races to progress, per se, but rather complete race objectives such as overtaking several cars or slipstreaming for a certain time period.
 In-race, you could earn bonus XP for sliding or earning ‘perfect corners’.
-This all reminded me of Driveclub’s unique twist on the accessible-racer genre.
+This all reminded me of Driveclub’s unique twist on the accessible racer genre.

 Nissan Z Proto

 I’m okay with a new game by Slightly Mad using its MADNESS ENGINE to focus on controller gameplay.
 Trying to compete with the likes of Need for Speed, Burnout and DIRT 5 is a great idea.
 The team did that previously with the underrated Test Drive: Ferrari Racing Legends.
-However, if you’re going to do that, don’t call it a numbered title which the game-buying public would rightly assume directly follows on from the previous release.
+However, if you’re going to do that, perhaps don’t call it a numbered title which the game-buying public would rightly assume directly follows on from the previous release.

 The two games are polar opposites.